 California forklifts are subject to either the LSI Fleet Regulation (if powered by gasoline or propane), and the Off-Road Diesel Fleet Regulation (if powered by diesel).
 Under both regulations, forklift fleets are required to retire, repower, or replace higher-emitting equipment in order to maintain fleet average standards.
 Under the 2022 Amendments to the In-Use Off-Road Diesel Fueled Fleets Regulation, forklifts are also subject to requirements begin to transition fleets from the oldest and highest-emitting off-road engines in operation in California by phasing out Tier 0 - Tier 2 equipment beginning in 2024.
 Also beginning in 2024, the regulation includes requirements to restrict the addition of new vehicles and/or engines with Tier 3 and 4i engines.
 CARB is anticipated to further increase the stringency of emission controls the emissions for from forklifts operating at ports and intermodal rail yards beyond MSM through the Zero-Emission Cargo Handling Equipment Regulation measure, which begin transitioning to zero-emission technologies.
-Staff anticipates that all forklifts operating at ports and intermodal rail yards would be zero-emission by 2030.
-No other state or nonattainment area has more stringent fleet requirements for in-use forklifts than CARB.
+Staff anticipates that all forklifts operating at ports and intermodal rail yards beyond NS through the Zero-Emission Cargo Handling Equipment Regulation measure, which begin transitioning to zero-emission technologies.
+Staff anticipates that all forklifts operating at ports and intermodal rail yards beyond NS through the Sero-Emission measure has more stringent fleet requirements for in-use forklifts than CARB.